leob/ionic-quickstarter/README.md

 To support bigger apps, I've structured the app in a different way than the basic 'tabs starter app' does.

-The tabs starter app lumps all the route definitions and controllers together in one Javascript file, and puts all of the html templates in a separate directory.
+The tabs starter app lumps all the route definitions and controllers in one Javascript file, and puts the html templates in a separate directory.

-Instead, I'm organizing the files on a Module basis: for each module there is a separate directory which contains the Javascript (controllers etc) and the HTML (templates) that belong to that Module.
+Instead, I'm organizing the files on a Module basis: for each module there is a separate directory containing the Javascript (controllers etc) and the HTML (templates) for that Module.
 This makes it easier to keep a large app organized and maintainable.

 As an example, here is the default structure (slightly simplified) after installing the starter app: